-What do dates, pomegranates, apples, spinach, squash, pumpkin, beets, scallions, and maybe even, the cheek meat of a fish have to do with Rosh HaShanah?
+What do dates, pomegranates, apples, spinach, squash, pumpkin, beets, scallions, and maybe even the cheek meat of a fish have to do with Rosh HaShanah?

 The seder custom originated as a play on words.
-The Hebrew name for each food of the seder relates either to Hebrew words that express our desire to be blessed with a sweet New Year or to the Hebrew phrase y’hi ratzon (may it be Your will) as it is our hope that God will bless us with goodness peace, freedom, and ease.
+The Hebrew name for each food of the seder relates either to Hebrew words that express our desire to be blessed with a sweet New Year or to the Hebrew phrase y’hi ratzon (may it be Your will), as it is our hope that God will bless us with goodness, peace, freedom, and ease.

 The result of our summer together was a stunning demonstration of how each of us might experience our own connection to Judaism, God, Torah, and Israel if given complete freedom and acceptance.
-Our campers took the sounds, smells, tastes, sights, and feel of the Golden Age of Spain and infused it into their own art, drama, and music studios creating a stunning tapestry of legacy, presence, and hope.
-As we explored both the similarities and differences in the culture and tradition of Ashkenazi Jews, Jews primarily from Germany, France, and Eastern Europe, and the Sephardim, many of us began to relate to our own history through the lens of possibility and potential.
+Our campers took the sounds, smells, tastes, sights, and feel of the Golden Age of Spain and infused it into their own art, drama, and music studios, creating a stunning tapestry of legacy, presence, and hope.
+As we explored both the similarities and differences in the culture and traditions ofJews and the Sephardim, many of us began to relate to our own history through the lens of possibility and potential.

 Although sung on a solemn, somber day, the upbeat melody reflects a recognition of our blessings and great love for life.

 Anyada Buena Dulse i Alegre.
-May you have a good, sweet, and happy New Year.
+May you have a good, sweet, and happy new year.